 Absence Management software provider launches NHS Wellbeing Module to cater growing trend for proactively managing employee wellbeing.

 Monday 1st July sees the start of Health Information week 2019, running from the 1st to the 7th July.
-Health Information week is a national, multi-sector campaign aiming to promote the availability of high quality information for patient and the public.
+Health Information Week is a national, multi-sector campaign aiming to promote the availability of high-quality information for the patient and the public.

 The NHS Wellbeing Module